Pinus resinosa

 Overview

-Pinus resinosa is an evergreen conifer reaching 50-80 feet (15-24 m) tall with a spread of 25-40 feet (7.6-12 m) and a broadly conical to oval crown, becoming open and flat-topped with age.
-A two-needle pine, the needles are 4-6 inches (10-15 cm) long, dark green, flexible, in fascicles of 2—they snap cleanly when bent double (a quick field test).
-The bark is distinctive—reddish-brown to pinkish-red in broad, flat, scaly plates, giving the common name.
-Cones are ovoid, 1.5-2.5 inches (4-6 cm), without prickles.
-Growth rate is moderate.
+Pinus resinosa is an evergreen conifer in the pine family (Pinaceae) reaching 50–80 feet (15–24 m) tall with a spread of 25–40 feet (7.6–12 m), carrying a broadly conical to oval crown that opens into a flat-topped silhouette with age.
+This two-needle pine carries needles 4–6 inches (10–15 cm) long, dark green in color, flexible in texture, held in fascicles of 2 — the needles snap cleanly when bent double, which runs as a reliable field identification test for the species.
+The bark develops reddish-brown to pinkish-red broad flat scaly plates across mature trunks, which gives the species its primary common name.
+Cones run ovoid at 1.5–2.5 inches (4–6 cm) long with prickle-free outer scales.
+Growth rate runs moderate.
 Hardy to zone 2.
-One of the most genetically uniform tree species in North America—almost no genetic variation between populations.
-The state tree of Minnesota.
+The species shows exceptionally low genetic variation across populations — approaching near-uniform genetic composition at the species level, which makes it an outlier across North American tree species in population genetics terms.
+The species is the state tree of Minnesota.

 Native Range

-Pinus resinosa is native to northeastern North America—from Nova Scotia and Manitoba south to Pennsylvania, Michigan, and Minnesota—in sandy plains, rocky ridges, and glaciated landscapes.
+Pinus resinosa is native to northeastern North America, where wild populations range from Nova Scotia and Manitoba south through Pennsylvania, Michigan, and Minnesota.
+The species grows in sandy plains, on rocky ridges, and across glaciated landscape formations within the native range.

 Suggested Uses